duaraghav8/dockershrink/README.md

 :point_right: `package.json` (Optional)

-:point_right: `.dockerignore` (Optional, created if doesn't already exist)
+:point_right: `.dockerignore` (Optional, created if it doesn't already exist)

-It then creates a new directory (default: `dockershrink.optimized`) inside the project, which contains modified versions of your files that will result in a smaller Docker Image.
+It then creates a new directory (default: `dockershrink.optimized`) inside the project, which contains modified versions of your configuration files that will result in a smaller Docker Image.

 The CLI outputs a list of actions it took over your files.